 JANUARY,

 2009 ended with the plot being flooded once again.
-It will be impossible to get on the ground for some time yet but in the meantime I have taken delivery of another load of manure which has been put in the compost bins to rot down ready for the Spring mulching.
+It will be impossible to get on the ground for some time yet but in the meantime I have taken delivery of another load of manure which has been put in the compost bins to rot down ready for the spring mulching.
 January is not a good time to be sowing many seeds as the light levels are so low at this time of the year and seedlings will only become leggy but onions can be sown in a cold greenhouse now if you can give them maximum light but I prefer to leave mine till early March.

 A DATE FOR YOUR DIARY

-12th Hampshire Potato Day.
-Sat 30th & Sun 31st January 2010.
-10am - 3pm. at Testbourne Community Centre, Micheldever Road, Whitchurch
+12th Hampshire Potato Day to be held on Sat 30th & Sun 31st January 2010 at 10am - 3pm. at Testbourne Community Centre, Micheldever Road, Whitchurch.

-Entry adults £2, accompanied children free.
+Entry fee for adults is £2, accompanied children free.

 For more information http://www.potatoday.org/